Lending at a Glance

 * Includes approvals for loans, lines of credit, guarantees, amendments and revolving disbursements above approval amount

-LISC is a Community Development Financial Institution (CDFI) that offers financing during all stages of projects — from predevelopment to permanent financing, across a wide variety of community development project types, from large affordable housing projects to small business loans.
+LISC is a Community Development Financial Institution (CDFI) that offers financing during all stages of projects, from predevelopment to permanent financing, across a wide variety of community development project types, from large affordable housing projects to small business loans.
 We seek to strike the right balance between taking risks consistent with our role as a charitable lender and recovering our capital so we can make funds available to future projects.
 For information on LISC’s products and project types, download the descriptions below.
 Individual LISC offices and programs may offer additional products for their particular markets.
 To learn more, visit Where We Work.

 For additional information, download:

 > For more industry information and events, see LISC's Institute for Comprehensive Community Development calendar.

 Providing financing for real estate projects in low-income communities is one of LISC's core activities.
 Below are featured project investments: